Tonsillitis

 Ensuring sufficient analgesia (normally achieved with Difflam spray and regular paracetamol ±NSAIDs) and hydration is the mainstay of treatment.

 Hospital admission may be required in uncomplicated cases who cannot swallow fluids after initial management.
-If the cause is thought to be bacterial, antibiotics should be prescribed* (typically penicillin-based, however follow local guidelines)
+If the cause is thought to be bacterial, antibiotics should be prescribed* (typically penicillin-based, however follow local guidelines).

-*Remember that starting amoxicillin in tonsillitis caused by EBV can result in a maculopapular rash developing
+*Remember that starting amoxicillin in tonsillitis caused by EBV can result in a maculopapular rash developing.

 Tonsillectomy

-The definitive prevention for patients with recurrent tonsillitis is with tonsillectomy.
-Typical indications for surgical excision of the tonsils include:
+The definitive management for patients with recurrent tonsillitis is with surgical tonsillectomy.

 • ≥7 episodes in the preceding year, or ≥5 episodes in each of preceding 2 years, or ≥3 episodes in each of preceding 3 years

-• Presence of sleep apnoea
+• Suspected malignancy or the presence of sleep apnoea

 • Two previous peritonsillar abscesses